babalugats76/quizdini-teach-deprecated/README.md

 * Mock up Login Component / Page
 * Investigate redirects, etc.
-* Add Control/Cmd keys for clear formatting and insert pi
-* Work on Icon system guided roughly by [this article](https://medium.com/@david.gilbertson/icons-as-react-components-de3e33cb8792)
+* Add Control/Cmd keys for clear formatting and insert pi ~~* Work on Icon system guided roughly by [this article](https://medium.com/@david.gilbertson/icons-as-react-components-de3e33cb8792)~~
 * Figure out how to represent matches on the screen, e.g., table, cards, etc.
-* Comment handleAccordionClick function in MatchForm
+* handleAccordionClick function in MatchForm
+  * Comment
+  * Refine/shorten accordian toggle
-* Create stackable table component
+* Create table component
-* Add stackable table component to MatchForm for matches
+* Add table component to MatchForm for matches
+* Update Input Text Component
+  * Inline style such that a text input's max-width, specified in ch, is equal to its maxLength
+  * Change label to float, instead of being attached right
+  * Change label to a more simplified, e.g., 13/50
+  * Disposition label coloring, green-yellow-red, does semantic have something?

 ## React Router